raghubetina/syllabus-chapters/README.md

         - Build a more fleshed out Minimum Viable Product (MVP) of an idea that I assign.
  - _Summer 2020: There is no midterm exam or attendance grade this quarter, as we adapt to the new remote format._

-[^cannot_attend]: If you _cannot_ attend class synchronously, e.g. because you're located in a timezone on the other side of the planet from Chicago, then contact the instructor and we'll work something out to make up for these.
+[^cannot_attend]: If you _cannot_ attend class synchronously, e.g. because you're located in a timezone on the other side of the planet from Chicago, or had unexpected childcare obligations, etc; then contact the instructor and we'll work something out to make up for these.

 Most assessments will be automatic and instant — you will have a command that you can run that will check whether the app that you're working on works correctly or not, and it will report back a grade.
 You can run it as often as you like.

 Since most assessments are objective and binary (it works or it doesn't work), _there is no curve_[^a_plus].
 Potentially, everyone could get an `A`; or, everyone could get a `D`.
 Either you make each project work the way it's supposed to, or you don't; and by the end you can ship an app; or you can't.

 [^a_plus]: Since there is no curve, we also do not award `A+`s.
 Many students could, and often do, earn `100%`; and we do not make efforts to create artificial separation just so that we can limit the number of `A+`s.